 Many Fiddle Club students have chosen Orchestra as their elective when they start middle school.

 Sites, Grade Levels, and History

-The LAS Fiddle Club has had 2 years at Junction, 2 at Jackson, and 2 at Marylin Avenue Schools in Livermore, plus a 2015 club in Dublin.
+The LAS Fiddle Club had 2 years at Junction, 2 at Jackson, and 2 at Marylin Avenue Schools in Livermore, plus a 2015 club in Dublin.
 We worked with 5th graders at first, but starting in 2016–17, after the Livermore School District had begun to re-introduce instrumental music into the elementary schools, we worked with 4th graders at the request of school administrators.
 The schools were thrilled that we shared the Fiddle Club with the students.

 The 2016–2017 program, taught by LAS violin player Jutta Massoud, was described in November 2016 at an assembly at Marylin Avenue Elementary School in Livermore; the lessons, to 4th graders, took place during January and February 2017.